rokath/trice/docs/TriceUserGuide.md

 TRICE8("time is %d:%d:%d\n", hour, min, sec);
 ```

 into a source file of your project.
-The `8` stands here for 8 bit values (`0`, `16`, `32` and `64` also possible).
-Only values of the same size are allowed in one TRICE* statement, but you can use `TRICE` consequently to match most cases for the prize of little overhead.
+The `8` stands here for 8 bit values (`16`, `32` and `64` also possible).
+Values of mixed size are allowed in one `TRICE` macro, so you can use `TRICE` consequently to match most cases for the prize of little data overhead.

+Side note: If you look in detail at the *Trice* code you will see that a `TRICE8( "%d", 1 )` takes the same amount of transfer data as `TRICE( "%d", 1 )` and is even a bit slower because of the internal masking.
+But using `TRICE8( "%d%d%d%d%d%d%d%d%d%d%d%d", 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1 ;` instead of `TRICE( "%d%d%d%d%d%d%d%d%d%d%d%d", 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1 ;` will reduce the transfer bytes by 24 bytes.

 When performing `trice update` the source (tree) is parsed and in result this line changes to